railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_import_export.rst

 .. index::
    single: data; import example

-Another example of a CSV import file
+Another Example of a CSV Import File
 ------------------------------------

 To illustrate data importing, you can see another example below.
 First import partner